meleangelo/segnet/README.md

 ### Custom network statistics in ergm
-The payoff functions for the indirect links are not included in the standard `r ergm` package.
-To add these statistics you need to download the `r ergm.userterms` package, designed to include new statistics.
+The payoff functions for the indirect links are not included in the standard `ergm` package.
+To add these statistics you need to download the `ergm.userterms` package, designed to include new statistics.

-The instruction on how to use this package are here: LINK TO JOSS.
+The instruction on how to use this package are here: [Link to vignette in JOSS](https://www.jstatsoft.org/article/view/v052i02).

+Hunter DR, Goodreau SM, Handcock MS (2013). ergm.userterms: A Template Package for Ex- tending statnet, Journal of Statistical Software 52(2), 1-25, URL http://www.jstatsoft.org/v52/i02/.

-Our function is here: LINK TO ind_homophily
+Our function is here: [ind_homophily.R](ind_homophily)

-And the corresponding .c code is here: LINK TO ind_homophily.c
+And the corresponding .c code is here: [ind_homophily.c](ind_homophily.c)

 ### Estimation codes
 The codes for estimation are: